-Can you picture yourself saving 20 or 30 percent of your salary toward retirement?
-I know, right?
+Can you picture saving 20% or 30% of your salary toward retirement?
 It sounds radical.

-Yet, when you consider the losses you could suffer from a volatile stock market, our growing lifespans and the potential shrinkage (or even loss) of Social Security in years to come, the only guarantee against old-age poverty is to save about 30 percent of your earnings and invest it conservatively, some retirement experts are saying.
+Yet, when you consider expanding lifespans and the potential shrinking of Social Security in years to come, the only guarantee against old-age poverty might be to save about 30% of your earnings and invest it intelligently.

-- Divert money before you see it: Sign up for automatic payroll deductions so the money never reaches your checking account, derailing any temptation to spend it.
-If your employer doesn’t offer automatic deductions, your bank will let you automatically divert a set amount into savings monthly.
-(If not, find a new bank).
+- Divert money before you see it: Sign up for automatic payroll deductions so the savings portion of your paycheck never reaches your checking account.
+This will derail any temptation to spend the money.
+If your employer doesn’t offer automatic deductions, your bank should permit an automatic transfer of a set amount of money from your checking account to a savings account monthly.

-- Automate your increases: Some workplace retirement plans let you choose to automatically bump up your savings each year, which makes the dent in your paycheck scarcely noticeable.
-If you don’t have this feature at work, muster your resolve and do it yourself, raising your retirement contribution by 1 percent each January.
+- Automate your increases: Some workplace retirement plans let you choose to automatically bump up savings each year, which makes the dent in your paycheck scarcely noticeable.
+If you don’t have this feature at work, do it yourself, raising your retirement contribution by 1% each January.

 2. Drop your defenses